 How We Ranked the Best Online Forensic Psychology Master’s Programs

-Criminal Justice Degree Hub editors are concerned most of all with helping criminal justice students find their way to programs that will actually have a positive impact on their career.
+Criminal Justice Degree Hub editors are concerned most of all with helping criminal justice students find their way to programs that will actually have a positive impact on their careers.
 That’s why our ranking of the best online forensic psychology master’s programs focuses on reputable, accredited schools and programs.
-We then rank them according to Alumni Salary, Student Reviews, and Tuition Cost, with data from College Scorecard, IPEDS, and Niche.
+We then rank them according to Alumni Salary, Student Reviews, and Tuition costs, with data from College Scorecard, IPEDS, and Niche.

 1. University of California, Irvine